The old saying goes that if all you have is a hammer, every problem looks like a nail. And this is certainly true in the IT world.

-If I am interested in the end user experience of a given system or IT service, I would certainly start with what the end user is seeing:
+If I am interested in the digital employee experience, also known as end-user experience (EUX), of a given system or IT service, I would certainly start with what impacts end user:

 - Is the system responsive to inputs?

 - Are the systems free of crashes or annoying application hangs?

 - Do the systems function for office locations as well as for remote access scenarios?

 - Do complex tasks and processes complete in a reasonable amount of time?